yulonglim/tp/docs/UserGuide.md

 Format: `setGrade GRADE_1[>GRADE_2]…`

 Example:
-* `setGrade A>B>C>D` sets the grading system where A is the highest grade and D is the lowest grade.
+* `setGrade A>B>C>D` sets the grading system where A is the highest grade and F is the lowest grade.

 ![setGrade](images/setGrade.png)